 - With the exception of a long-term couple who has other ties (a house, children, etc) the distinctions between primary, secondary, and tertiary relationships are often fuzzy.

 - Some people do not desire a “primary” relationship and may be perfectly content as “secondaries” or “tertiaries,” though they will usually have multiple secondary and tertiary relationships.

 - With the exception of closed Vs, triads, and quads, most poly relationships are web relationships.

 Polyamorous relationships can be open or closed.
 A textbook open relationship (insomuch as there is such a thing) would be some variation on a web, with few restrictions on the sexual and romantic relationships of the parties involved.
 At the other end of the spectrum, a closed (or

 In reality, the majority poly relationships will fall in the middle.
 Open relationships often have restrictions based on things like sexual safety, the needs

 Here a few other factors that may come into play when considering the structure of a poly relationship.:

 Orientations – The sexual orientations of the people involved are necessarily going to affect the relationship dynamics.
 A two male / two female quad where the males are both bisexual will have different interactions than one where both males are straight.

-In closing I would like to leave you with a couple of graphics depicting some of the many possible types of relationships (though I do not condone the somewhat condescending “Unicorn” comments on the otherwise awesome Map of Non-Monogamy).
+In closing, I would like to leave you with a couple of graphics depicting some of the many possible types of relationships (though I do not condone the somewhat condescending tone of the”Unicorn” section on the otherwise awesome Map of Non-Monogamy).